jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-03-05-why-use-signalR-and-how-it-works.md

 It is similar to WebSockets, but it is only one way communication, from the server to the client.
 With that approach the client can't send messages to the server using SSE.
 But of course SignalR allows the client to send messages to the server, but it will be done with a different protocol, behind the scene.

 ### Long Polling
-The last option is the most common, maybe it is not very efficient, but is works in every situation.
+The last option is the most common.
+Maybe it is not very efficient, but is works in every situation.
 In works in very easy way.
 The client sends a request with very long timeout to the server and the server doesn't respond until it has a message to send.
 When the server sends a message, then client send a new request with the same criteria.

 ## More nice features